Databricks Unity Catalog 101: A Complete Overview (2025)

 GRANT CREATE SCHEMA ON <my-catalog> TO `data-consumers`;

-or for the auto-provisioned workspace catalog:
+Or for the auto-provisioned workspace catalog:

 GRANT CREATE SCHEMA ON <workspace-catalog> TO `data-consumers`;